Thank you for reading our post, please rate this article at the end.

 4) Fresh meat and produce

 Several food items, such as fresh meat, are usually restricted at the border crossing.
-The list of specific food can be overwhelming, but here’s a full detail of what is permitted and not.
+The list of specific foods can be overwhelming, but here’s a complete list of what is permitted and what isn’t.

 Preparing to cross the border to Mexico is a great time to clean your fridge and freezer.